stanford-cs248/project/README.md

 ## Project Report and Video Submission

 The final project report and accompanying demonstration video is due Thu March 19th, at 11:59 PM.  **You cannot use late days for the final project!**

+We require both a report and video handin, as described below.
+But you will receive a single overall grade for the project.
+There are no predefined rubrics as all projects are slightly different.

 ### Report Handin ###